Born and raised in The Netherlands in 1983, I was drawn to the sky from an early age and decided at the age of 12 that I had to become a pilot.

 After 4,5 years on the Boeing 737 my dream came true; I was hired as a First Officer on the Boeing 747-400 at the age of 27 as one of the youngest pilots in the world to fly the first 747-8 that entered service that year.

-I have been flying the Boeing 747 now for over ten years and have seen a large variety of destinations and landscapes from that flightdeck
+I have been flying the Boeing 747 now for over ten years and have seen a large variety of destinations and landscapes from that flightdeck, leading to the position of captain today.

-Presently with over 8,500 hours in my logbook, including over 5,000 hours on the Boeing 747, I consider myself extremely privileged to fly for a living and being able to document the world from above.
+Presently with close to 9,000 hours in my logbook, including over 5,500 hours on the Boeing 747, I consider myself extremely privileged to fly for a living and being able to document the world from above.

 Please note that my blogs and photos do not represent the opinion and views of my employer.